 Description

-This tomb has been described by Hubbard as the most elaborate of the Welsh hooded tombs.
-The base consists of one by two arches, with fluted pilasters at the corners and between the side arches.
-Above this is a frieze carved in relief with formalised foliage, and a ledger moulded at the edge and shaped to follow the projections of the pilasters.
-Above is a hood in the form of a freestanding arch, with carved rolls and trefoil headed sunk panels on the exterior; on its inside face is an angel at one side and a skull between two heraldic shields at the other.
+The hooded tomb in the churchyard of Saints Mael and Sulien is regarded as the most elaborate of the Welsh hooded tombs.
+The base features one by two arches, with fluted pilasters at the corners and between the side arches.
+Above the base is a frieze carved in relief with formalized foliage, and a ledger that is moulded at the edge and shaped to follow the projections of the pilasters.
+The hood takes the form of a freestanding arch, adorned with carved rolls and trefoil-headed sunk panels on the exterior.
+On the inside face of the hood, there is an angel on one side and a skull positioned between two heraldic shields on the other side.

-On the ledger is the inscription 'Loe my sad pledge one last adieu is here recorded to thy view.
+The ledger bears the inscription: "Loe my sad pledge one last adieu is here recorded to thy view.
 Reader behold my losse so deare.
-Spare thy censure, shed a teare'.
+Spare thy censure, shed a teare."

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.